jaredmales/milkzmq/README.md

 #### ZeroMQ

-You need ZeroMQ: http://zeromq.org/intro:get-the-software, download package for your arch
+You need ZeroMQ: http://zeromq.org/intro:get-the-software, download package for your arch.
+Note: you need the draft API.
+Unfortunately this is very unstable, and can stop working from minor version to minor version.
+Known working versions are libzmq.so.5.2.2 and cppzmq version 4.6.0.

 For Ubuntu 18.04:
 ```